 What is a unicorn?

-In venture capital, a unicorn is a privately held startup company that is valued at over $1 billion.
+In venture capital, a unicorn is a privately held startup company that is valued at more than $1 billion.
 It’s a term that’s become common, but where did it come from and why are these companies called unicorns?

-Initially coined in 2013 by venture capitalist Aileen Lee, the term highlighted the rarity of such companies at the time.
-Lee sorted through 60,000 software and internet companies that received funding between 2003 to 2013 and found that just 39 startups at the time were valued at $1 billion or higher.
+Coined in 2013 by venture capitalist Aileen Lee, the term highlighted the rarity of such companies at the time.
+Lee sorted through 60,000 software and internet companies that received funding between 2003 and 2013 and found that just 39 startups were valued at $1 billion+.

 Why are so many unicorns emerging?